LGI/IMAG (Grenoble, FRANCE)

 illustrated step by step on the matrix switch problem.
 This style

-control structures and avoiding dynamic control features, such as
+static control structures and avoiding dynamic control features, such

-for the data part (still making plain use of dynamically-allocated data
+discipline for the data part (still making plain use of dynamically

 Hubert Garavel and Carlos Rodrìguez.

 An Example of LOTOS Specification: the Matrix Switch Problem.